Eye exams for children: Why they're important

-Also, be sure to mention if your child has failed a vision screening at school or during a visit to his or her pediatrician.
+Also, be sure to mention if your child has failed a vision screening at school or at a visit to his or her pediatrician.

 Your eye doctor also will want to know about previous eye problems and treatments your child has had, such as surgeries and glasses or contact lens wear.

-And be sure to inform your eye doctor about any family history of eye problems requiring vision correction, such as nearsightedness or farsightedness (refractive errors), lazy eye (strabismus/amblyopia) or eye diseases.
+And be sure to inform your eye doctor about any family history of refractive errors, strabismus, amblyopia or eye diseases.